skr3178/GeoRT/README.md

 1. **Note:Joint Range Clipping.** One core assumption of GeoRT is that the motion range of robot fingertips resembles that of human hands.
 To maintain realistic fingertip poses, please clip your robot's joint movement ranges appropriately and avoid unnatural configurations.

 2. **Simulation Errors with New Hands?** Simulation errors (segmentation fault) may occur when importing new robotic hands (e.g. [this issue](https://github.com/facebookresearch/GeoRT/issues/7)), and this is usually caused by collision meshes.
 To avoid this, ensure that the collision meshes defined in your URDF are simple—such as boxes or basic convex shapes.
 Alternatively, you can remove all <collision> elements from the URDF to eliminate these issues entirely.

+3. **Hand Coordinate System (Frame) Convention** Please ensure that the hand frame orientation is consistent between your motion capture system and the hand URDF (but fortunately the origin does not require any alignment and you can just set it to palm center).
+In our provided mocap example, we support the **right** hand using the following convention:+Y axis: from the palm center to the thumb. +Z axis: from the palm center to the middle fingertip. +X axis: palm normal (pointing out of the palm).

 ## Contact Us
 For any inquiries, please open an issue or contact the authors via email at ``zhaohengyin@cs.berkeley.edu``